The French Lieutenant's Woman: Multiple endings

 Often critics will comment on the novel's multiple endings.
 Each offers a possible ending for Charles's pursuit of Sarah: the first ends with Charles married to Ernestina, the second with a successful reestablishment of a relationship with Sarah, and the third with Charles cast back into the world without a partner.
 Michelle Phillips Buchberger discusses these endings as a demonstration of "Fowles's rejection of a narrow mimesis" of reality; rather Fowles presents this multiplicity of endings to highlight the role of the author in plot choices.

 It is not enough to suggest that the novel with its multiple endings is a mere experiment with the narrative form.
-"There is something more in it," as Mandal puts it, "an impasse that resists any straight forward resolution to the story."
+"There is something more in it," as Mandal puts it, "an impasse that resists any straightforward resolution to the story."
 After all, the form of a narrative is determined by its content.
 It is Sarah Woodruff "the content of whose character produces multiple and contradictory possibilities" for the narrative.